WSEY

-WSEY (95.7 FM, "Sky 95.7") is a radio station licensed to Oregon, Illinois, covering Northern Illinois, including Rockford, Dixon, and Freeport.
-WSEY currently airs an adult contemporary format and is owned by NRG Media.
+WURX (95.7 FM, "95.7 The Rock") is a radio station licensed to Oregon, Illinois, covering Northern Illinois, including Rockford, Dixon, and Freeport.
+WURX currently airs a classic rock format and is owned by Shaw Media.

 History

 The station began broadcasting December 27, 1999, airing Christmas music, beginning its oldies format in January 2000.
 The station's format would later shift to classic hits.
 Two decades later in February 2020, WSEY changed its format and branding as Sky 95.7 broadcasting an adult contemporary format.
+WSEY has recently applied for the call letters WURX, to be effective on July 1, 2025.

+On July 1, 2025, WURX changed their format from adult contemporary to classic rock, branded as "95.7 The Rock".